 While I read a lot of history on many different topics, my areas of specialty remain science and World War One, especially the Battle of the Frontiers, 1st Marne and Verdun.

 - I prefer Irish to Scotch but never developed the drinking gene, so I am good for about 1 shot if I ever have the urge.

 - I am omnivorous.
 My favourite meal is breakfast.
 Followed by lunch and then dinner.

 - I’m more comfortable on the plains than in the mountains.

 - I once met Harry Belafonte in an elevator in Saskatoon.

 - I am a fellow of the Royal Canadian Geographic Society.
-I was added to the college on the same year as Margaret Atwood and had the pleasure of singing her a song on her birthday athlete annual fellows dinner.
+I was added to the college in the same year as Margaret Atwood and had the pleasure of singing her a song on her birthday at the annual Fellows dinner.

-I’ll add more factoids as time goes on, or feel free to lob a question my way.
+I’ll add more factoids as time passes, or feel free to lob a question my way.